 - Provides money for in-home health care or medical expenses.

-- Substantial home equity with a limited or fixed income.
+- A parent that has substantial home equity with a limited or fixed income.

 - Wants to maintain or improve lifestyle.